 Credit unions are typically easier to deal with than big, national banks.
 I’d stop short of saying they have easier credit standards, but because they’re smaller, they may be a bit more flexible.
-So if you don’t have an account yet, I’d open a credit union account rather than one at a bank, then repeat the steps above.
+So if you don’t have an account yet, I’d open a credit union account rather than one at a bank, then follow the steps above.

-Idea three: Try a signature loan.
+3. Try a signature loan

 Especially if you deal with a credit union or if you’re turned down for a credit card, you might try to get a signature loan.
 As the name implies, signature loans are unsecured loans guaranteed only by your signature.
 If the credit union won’t give JT.B a signature loan with just his signature as collateral, he could secure it by putting money in a savings account equal to the amount of the loan.